-The Dean of Students Office and Title IX Coordinator can issue no contact directives when there are allegations of sexual misconduct.
-A no contact directive is issued in writing via a student's university email, and when possible, verbally.
-Recipients of the no contact directive are informed future contact with the individual or individuals named in the directive may be considered harassment and could result in a disciplinary sanction.
-If the individuals involved are in student organizations or classes together, the parameters of the no contact directive will be discussed and additional expectations for minimizing contact may be added to the written correspondence.
-Students will be provided with an opportunity to ask questions about the terms of the no contact directive issued to them.
-No contact directives issued by an Associate Dean of Students will include a written notification of the right and process to appeal.
+The Title IX Coordinator can issue no contact orders when there are allegations of sexual misconduct.
+The Dean of the Students' Office can also issue no contact orders.
+A no contact order is issued in writing via a student's university email, and when possible, verbally.
+Recipients of the no contact order are informed future contact with the individual or individuals named in the directive may be considered harassment and could result in a disciplinary sanction.
+If the individuals involved are in student organizations or classes together, the parameters of the no contact order will be discussed and additional expectations for minimizing contact may be added to the written correspondence.
+Students will be notified of their right to question and/or amend the terms of a no contact order issued to them by appealing the order with the Vice Chancellor of University Affairs.